Handling Pagination and Infinite Scroll in Python Web Scraping

 1. Requests-Based Pagination Loop

-Iterates through numbered pages using a while loop with break conditions on empty results or 404 status codes.
+Iterates through numbered pages with break conditions on empty results or 404 status codes.

 import requests